BlueStamp-Engineering-2022/Theodore_BSE_Project/index.md

 ﻿# Robotic Arm
 Fancy robot arm that can do fancy stuff.
-Bigger description coming to theaters near you.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|